HoTT/EPIT-2020/Coq-Playground/README.md

 HoTT library directly [in your browser](https://hott.github.io/EPIT-2020/jscoq-hott/).
 The document there provides an introduction to Coq and jsCoq, and there is a scratchpad with local storage in your browser that can be used to do the exercises.
+You can use Ctrl-Shift-S (Cmd-Shift-S on Macs) in the scratchpad to save the file locally or share it through hastebin.

 # Installation instructions for Coq/HoTT